Sustainable Finance Disclosure Regulation

 The Firm seeks to develop or acquire assets that prioritize high efficiency standards and occupant health attributes.
 Development partners are engaged in enhancing their sustainable practices in design, construction, and operation.
 The Firm offers guidance resources and access to expert consultants to evaluate sustainable building strategies and ensure long-term economic benefit and tenant well-being.
 The Firm collaborates with development partners to integrate viable sustainability strategies into project proforma and design plans on a case-by-case basis, considering location, building type, tenant population, and portfolio goals.
 Harrison Street’s Asset Management team continues to monitor the property during the development phase and engages third-party vendors to review construction drawings to determine energy optimization and utility expense estimates.

 The Firm recognizes that changing climate conditions can impact the operation, performance, and value of real assets.
 Natural disasters pose a high potential financial loss to assets in key geographic areas, and other societal risks (like geopolitical disruptions or pandemics) influence the operational performance of assets.
-Therefore, the Firm has implemented resilience and risk management procedures in order to recognize and plan for these events, thus supporting long-term value creation and minimizing risk.
-These practices are continuously evaluated and enhanced as the global landscape of risks and evaluation processes evolve.
+Therefore, the Firm has implemented resilience and risk management procedures in order to recognize and plan for these events, thus supporting long-term value creation and reducing risk.
+These practices are periodically evaluated and enhanced as the global landscape of risks and evaluation processes evolve.

 Engagement policies